Bachmann Industries: Plasticville

-Following the war's end, Bachmann came up with the product which made their name a household word..."Plasticville USA"...an assemble yourself kit of homes, stores, and other buildings to enhance train layouts.
+Following the war's end, Bachmann released "Plasticville USA", an assemble yourself kit of homes, stores, and other buildings to enhance train layouts.
 Plasticville USA products are still popular accessories for Lionel and American Flyer trains.
 Bachmann's Plasticville products, originally in O scale, and later expanded to HO scale, and N scale were originally manufactured by Bachmann in Philadelphia, but later manufactured in Hong Kong.
 They have been made exclusively in China by plastics moulding manufacturer Kader Holdings Company Limited since 1999.
 The hobby of collecting Plasticville has increased in recent years to the point that the Plasticville Collectors Association was founded in 1999 and incorporated in 2001.

 E-Z Track

 Originally like most other train manufacturers, Bachmann's train sets used conventional snap-track (originally in brass, then switching to steel in the early 1980s.)
 In 1994, Bachmann introduced E-Z track, which featured HO track built into a moulded plastic roadbed that could be assembled like typical HO track.
 This allowed for operating HO trains on the floor without worry of dust, lint and carpet fibres, though traditional tabletop layouts could also be designed using this track system.

 While integrated-roadbed track was not invented by Bachmann (foreign train manufacturers such as Kato Precision Railroad Models and Märklin Trains all had their own types of roadbed track), the E-Z Track was still new and innovative to the North American HO train market.
 Originally offered only in steel, a nickel-silver version of the track line came out in 1996, and a wide variety of track length and turnout selections became available in the line, including E-Z Command DCC turnouts.
 After the success of the HO track line, E-Z Track was also made available in N scale as well.

 Train sets manufactured by Athearn also come with E-Z Track, as they do not make their own HO track.